-Connect power supply "+" to drive's "V+" terminal Connect power supply "-" to drive's "V-" terminal TSM34 needs 24 to 70VDC for the main power supply
+Connect main power supply "+" to power cable's "BK1" wire.
+Connect power supply "-" to power cable's "BK2" wire.
+TXM34 needs 24 to 70VDC for the main power supply

 Be careful not to reverse the "+" and "-" wires.
 Reversing the connection may open the internal fuse on the drive and void the warranty.